Position Title: Program Assistant

 Grand Council Treaty #3 (GCT3) is the historic government of the Anishinaabe Nation in Treaty #3, which includes 28 First Nations and Covers 55,000 Sq.
 Miles in north western Ontario and eastern Manitoba.
 At the direction of the GCT3 leadership, GCT3 protects, preserves and enhances Treaty and Aboriginal rights for the benefit and protection of its citizens.

-With the above mandate in mind, GCT3 is looking for Program Assistant to support the work of the Territorial Planning Unit Team and Engagement Liaison on the engagement process between NWMO, GCT3, and the Anishinaabe Nation in Treaty #3.
+With the above mandate in mind, GCT3 is looking for Program Assistant to support the work of the Territorial Planning Unit Team and Engagement Liaison on an engagement & “learn-more” process between Nuclear Waste Management Organization, GCT3, and the Anishinaabe Nation in Treaty #3.
 The Program Assistant’s role is to fulfill a broad array of support functions and occasional research assistance.

 - Provide administrative support to senior TPU staff; and

 - Perform other duties as necessary as assigned by immediate supervisor.

 - Two or more years of professional experience, preferably in an administrative support role;

 - Ability to work effectively and quickly under pressure;